nolo900/react_admin_backendless_demo/README.md

 `./services/backendlessServerProvider.js`

 ## to run App...
-make sure you have `.env.local` file, then
+Make sure you have `.env.local` file, then
 `npm install`
 then